-This Turkey Meatloaf Recipe combines ground turkey breast, Italian sauage and diced roasted veggies then it’s topped with a chipotle glaze.
-Amazing flavor!
+This Turkey Meatloaf Recipe combines ground turkey, Italian sausage and diced roasted veggies, then it’s topped with a chipotle glaze.

 - 1 zucchini, diced

 - 1 carrot, diced

 - 2 tbsp extra-virgin olive oil